Breckenridge Welcome Center Museum

 This house museum contains lots of information to read and great exhibits to explore.
 It is a fully self-guided space, but if a BHA staff member is present at the back desk, they can help answer questions.
 You can breeze through the museum in 15 minutes or spend an hour or so really soaking it in.
 Click here for more FAQs.
 The museum is FREE to visit with a $5 suggested donation.

 Everyone!
 Visitors new to town, local residents, and second homeowners can all learn something.
+Great indoor activity on a rainy or snowy day.
+A good stop while shopping or strolling through downtown Breckenridge.

 What guests say